Commercial & public services

 Commercial and public services sectors

-The commercial/public services sectors estimate emission from fuel combustion for space and hot water heating in commercial and public/institutional buildings in Ireland.
-In 2023 emissions from Public Services decreased by 2.7% while Commercial Services decreased by 2.6% compared to 2022 due to a decrease in natural gas and oil use in the public services sector.
+The Commercial and Public Services sectors estimate emission from fuel combustion for space and hot water heating in commercial and public/institutional buildings in Ireland.
+In 2024, emissions from Public Services and Commercial Services increased by 7.8% and 8.3%, respectively, compared to 2023 due to a 6.3% increase in heating degree days, resulting in increases in natural gas and oil use in these sectors.

 Projected emissions

-Under the With Existing Measures scenario, emissions from the commercial and public services sector are projected to decrease by 10.1% between 2018 and 2030 to 1.4 Mt CO₂eq.
-Under the With Additional Measures scenario emissions from the commercial and public services sector are projected to decrease by 35.9% between 2018 and 2030 to 1.0 Mt CO₂eq.
-This scenario assumes implementation of a range of energy efficiency programmes and increased growth in biomethane use and district heating.
+Under the With Existing Measures scenario, emissions from the Commercial and Public Services sector are projected to increase by 6.8% between 2018 and 2030 to 1.6 Mt CO₂eq.
+Under the With Additional Measures scenario emissions from the Commercial and Public Services sector are projected to increase by 2.7% to 1.6 Mt CO₂eq.
+The sector has an emissions reduction target of 45% by 2030 compared to 2018.